Coltsmen History, Family Crest & Coats of Arms

 Early Origins of the Coltsmen family

 The surname Coltsmen was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat from ancient times.

 Early History of the Coltsmen family

-Another 157 words (11 lines of text) covering the years 1585, 1667 and 1668 are included under the topic Early Coltsmen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coltsmen research.
+Another 79 words (6 lines of text) covering the years 1585, 1667 and 1668 are included under the topic Early Coltsmen History in all our PDF Extended History products and printed products wherever possible.